Keto Chocolate Chip Cookies

 Dr Jockers Comments

-Chocolate chip cookies were always one of my wife and my favorite foods growing up.
+Chocolate chip cookies were always one of my wife and I’s favorite foods growing up.
 This recipe makes THE BEST low-carb, keto chocolate chip cookies on the planet!
 Angel experimented for a while until she perfected the flavor and texture.
 Even better, this recipe helps balance your blood sugar, reduce inflammation and burn fat for fuel more effectively!!

 We used healthy fat sources from almond butter and walnuts and our favorite ketogenic sweeteners in stevia and monk fruit, which have no impact on our blood sugar but provide a great flavor.
 The Sweet Leaf liquid stevia is what we use most often at our home and where it says squeezes in the instructions…it means a full dropper squeeze.
 If you want these less sweet, you don’t have to use as much.